leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ---
 # Let's build a virtual machine in Rust

-In this post we create a simple register based virtual machine to compute the greatest common divisor of a pair of small integers.
-Virtual machines are usually written in system level languages, so for this example, we will build the virtual machine in Mozilla's Rust language.
+In this post, we'll create a simple register based virtual machine to compute the greatest common divisor of a pair of small integers.
+Virtual machines are usually written in system level languages, so for this example, we'll build the virtual machine in Mozilla's Rust language.

 ### Registers

 In a physical processor, a *register* is an area of data storage available to a central processing unit (CPU).
-They are used to speed up programs so they don't have to access the main memory for simple operations like add and subtract.
+They are used to speed up programs so they don't have to access the main memory to do simple operations like add and subtract.

-Furthermore, *registers files* are arrays of registers.

-The virtual machine needs four registers.
-An *instruction pointer* `ip` to keep track of the next instruction in the program and three arithmetic registers in a register file called `registers`.
-We'll initialise these inside the cpu function:
+Our virtual machine needs four virtual registers: An *instruction pointer* `ip` to keep track of the next instruction in the program and three arithmetic registers in a *register file* called `registers`.
+Note, a *register file* is just an array of registers.
+We'll initialise these inside the `cpu` function:

 {% highlight rust %}
 type RegisterFile = [u16; 3];